 Why is it called French 75?

-This celebratory drink has also been called a 75 Cocktail, or when translated from French it’s called a Seventy Five.
+You may have heard of this drink referred to as a 75 Cocktail, or when translated from French, a Seventy Five.
 This cocktail has an interesting history, as do most drinks.
 Dating back to World War I, it’s said that barman Harry MacElhone created the drink in 1915 at the New York Bar in Paris.
-The name was coined because patrons said the combination had such a kick that it felt like being shelled with the powerful French 75mm field gun.
+The name was coined from patrons who said the combination had such a kick that it felt like being shelled with the powerful French 75mm field gun.

-The French 75 recipe has changed over the years, where Harry’s original contained Calvados, gin, grenadine, and absinthe.
-In the 1927 book “Here’s How” by Judge Jr. the name French 75, was coined and the recipe you see here today became a classic.
+The French 75 recipe has changed over the years.
+Harry’s original contained Calvados, gin, grenadine, and absinthe.
+In the 1927 book “Here’s How” by Judge Jr., the name French 75 was coined and the recipe you see here today became a classic.
 There are some other mixology books that replace the gin in this recipe with Cognac.

 If you’ve ever seen the 1942 film Casablanca, then you’ve likely heard of this bubbly cocktail already.
-It was also mentioned in two of John Wayne’s films in the 1940’s and 1950’s, and more recently in 2016, it appeared in the series, Mr. Selfridge.
+French 75 was also mentioned in two of John Wayne’s films in the 1940s and 1950s, as well as more recently in 2016 when it appeared in the series Mr. Selfridge.

 We hope you enjoy your French 75 cocktail!